 Jesus told us to, “Love the Lord your God with all your heart and with all your soul and with all your mind.”
 (Matthew 22:36-40) Yet so many times we ignore the command to love God with our mind.

 We need to know what we believe and we need to know why we believe it.
 We must actively seek out the evidences for God.

-Since that moment when I realized the gaping hole in my knowledge of God, as I searched out how God has revealed himself to his creation, my faith has been strengthened.
+Since that moment when I realized the gaping hole in my knowledge of God, I began to search out how God has revealed himself to his creation, and my faith has been strengthened.